aptech/docs/docs/CR-qtyre.rst

 .. math::

-Suppose that :math:`X` is an NxK data set of independent variables and :math:`Y` is an Nx1 vector of dependent variables.
+Suppose that :math:`X` is an NxK dataset of independent variables and :math:`Y` is an Nx1 vector of dependent variables.
 Suppose further that :math:`X` contains linearly dependent columns, i.e., :math:`X` has rank :math:`M < P`.
 Then define